-One of the three largest private foundations in New England, Woburn-based Cummings Foundation has awarded more than a quarter-billion dollars in grants to Greater Boston nonprofits alone.
-Its subsidiaries include two not-for-profit assisted living communities, New Horizons-Choate in Woburn and New Horizons in Marlborough, as well as Cummings School of Veterinary Medicine at Tufts University.
-The majority of its local grant making is done through the Cummings $20 Million Grant Program.
+One of the three largest private foundations in New England, Woburn-based Cummings Foundation has awarded more than a quarter-billion dollars in grants to greater Boston nonprofits alone.
+Its affiliates include two not-for-profit assisted living communities, New Horizons at Choate, in Woburn, and New Horizons at Marlborough as well as Cummings Health Sciences and Cummings Institute for World Justice.
+The majority of its local grant making is done through the Cummings $30 Million Grant Program.

 With private retirement residences in Woburn and Marlborough, New Horizons not-for-profit senior living communities offer high-value independent and assisted living programs (as well as tailored Memory Care in Marlborough) with warm, welcoming atmospheres and superior amenities.

 Cummings continues to invest in educational equity and workforce development through its partnerships with several high-quality post-secondary institutions, including Cummings School of Nursing and Health Sciences at Endicott College, Benjamin Franklin Cummings Institute of Technology, Cummings School of Architecture at Roger Williams University, James McKeown School of Education at Salem State University, Cummings School of Veterinary Medicine at Tufts University, and Cummings Institute of Global Health at University of Global Health Equity, in Rwanda.
 These so-called “Affiliated Colleges” are connected by Cummings as a common major benefactor.
 Through this invitation-only funding initiative, Cummings Foundation has pledged no less than $10 million to each school.